gstlearn/gstlearn/README.md

 Note:

-* Using Visual Studio on a Windows where MingGW is also installed may need to add `-G "Visual Studio 16 2019"` in the first command (adapt version).
+* Using Visual Studio on a Windows where another compiler is also installed may need to add `-G "Visual Studio 16 2019"` in the first command (adapt version).

 ### Important Notes